 Wellbeing weeks– Our wellbeing weeks take place at key points throughout the year, often in conjunction with key national weeks such as anti-bullying week.
 These weeks are an opportunity for our students to experience a host of activities designed to support their wellbeing but to also safeguard their future.

-Our school ethos– We are a safeguarding first school, a Rights Respecting Silver Award school and our PRIDE values of Pride, Responsibility, Integrity, Determination and Empathy, together with our Stockland Green Standard promotes high expectations around equality and diversity.
+Our school ethos– We are a safeguarding first school, a Rights Respecting Silver Award school and our PRIDE values of Positivity, Responsibility, Integrity, Determination and Empathy, together with our Stockland Green Standard promotes high expectations around equality and diversity.
 As staff we model these in all that we do and we teach our students to do the same.

-Extra-curricular programme– our offer supports aspects of the RSE framework including physical and mental health and wellbeing opportunities
+Extra-curricular programme– Our offer supports aspects of the RSE framework including physical and mental health and wellbeing opportunities

 The staff delivering this curriculum are supported through a CPD programme led by a combination of external agencies such as Umbrella and internal safeguarding leads within the Arthur Terry Learning Partnership to ensure our students have the most pertinent, age appropriate and accurate information.

 You can find a copy of our RSE Policy by clicking the link below.
 If you have any further questions about this, please get in touch and we will be happy to discuss with you.